How to set up your internet in a new home

 Securing your WiFi network

-Securing your WiFi network is important to prevent unauthorized users from accessing sensitive data shared across your devices or over the internet.
+Securing your WiFi network is essential to prevent unauthorized users from accessing sensitive data shared across your devices or over the internet.
+A secure home WiFi network helps protect everything from your computer hardware and smartphones to smart TVs and IoT devices connected through your wireless router.

 Troubleshooting common home internet and WiFi setup issues

-Here are some issues you may encounter when setting up your WiFi and how to troubleshoot the problem:
+Even with the best setup, you may run into issues with your home internet.
+Here are some issues you may encounter when setting up your WiFi and how to troubleshoot them:

 1. Lack of internet connection in the house

-• Check that your router’s WiFi icon is turned on and your devices are not in airplane mode.
+- Verify that your router’s WiFi signal icon is on and all devices are not in airplane mode.

 2. Slow internet speeds

-• Connect a laptop to your router through an Ethernet cable and run a speed test to determine if there is an issue with your internet connection.
+- Connect a desktop computer or laptop to the router with an Ethernet cable and run a speed test to determine if there is an issue with your internet connection.

-• Move your router to a more central location in your house to improve signal distribution.
+- Move your router to a central location to improve signal strength.

 3. Devices are unable to connect to the internet